 - Injuries due to falls, slips, fights, car accidents, and more

 - Violence including fighting, assault, domestic violence, sexual assault, and abuse

 - Sexually transmitted infections and unintended pregnancy (potentially with complications due to fetal alcohol syndrome) due to making decisions differently than when sober

 - Cancer of the breast, colon, liver, throat, or esophagus

 Many people who struggle with binge drinking also end up in trouble with the law, due to arrests for disorderly conduct, assault, public urination, public drunkenness, and more.
 Some people binge drink for months or years before they realize they need to ask for help.
 You don’t have to wait to hit rock bottom to get help for binge drinking.
 Even if the people around you are drinking in excess, you don’t have to do the same.
 If you’ve had enough with blackouts, fighting, and an empty bank account related to binge drinking, it may be time to ask for help.

 Asking For Help

 When you’ve decided that you’ve had enough with binge drinking, the second part of your life begins.
 It’s not easy to ask for help, and we’re glad you’re considering coming to treatment.
-At Serenity House Detox, we help you gently detox from alcohol, allowing your body to return to it’s natural, healthy state.
+At Serenity House Detox & Recovery, we help you gently detox from alcohol, allowing your body to return to it’s natural, healthy state.
 A medically supervised detox program is the perfect first step to get you started right on the road to recovery.
-We offer several treatment options at Serenity House Detox, including:
+We offer several treatment options at Serenity House Detox & Recovery, including:

 - Addiction treatment plan creation